jgarzonscript/storefrontAPIv2/README.md

 GRANT ALL PRIVILEGES ON DATABASE full_stack_test TO full_stack_user;
 ```

-lets write down our setup so we can configure the environmental variables to our porject.
+lets write down our setup so we can configure the environmental variables in our project.

-user = full_stack_user
+-   user = full_stack_user
-dev database = full_stack_dev
+-   dev database = full_stack_dev
-test database = full_stack_test
+-   test database = full_stack_test

 ### Setup our environmental variables and connection strings